-therapy because the visible blue light wavelengths emitted by bright light therapy lamps
+Experts are concerned that blue light wavelengths emitted from bright light therapy lamps

-The patented light therapy technology used in a Lo-LIGHT therapy lamp eliminates the risk of retinal damage inhenent in the use of bright light or blue light therapy lamps.
-Lo-LIGHT lamps operate at normal indoor light intensity, and screen out the hazardous blue wavelengths of visible light that can damage the retina.
+The low intensity GreenLIGHT technology used in Lo-LIGHT therapy lamps eliminates the risk of retinal damage from the use of bright light or blue light therapy lamps.
+Lo-LIGHT lamps operate at normal indoor light intensity, and do not emit the hazardous blue wavelengths of visible light that can damage the retina.

 People using Bright Light or Blue Light therapy while taking photosensitizing medications

 have an increased risk of eye damage.
-These medications, which sensitize the eye to damage by visible light,
+Medications that sensitize the eye to damage by blue light include

-include nonsteroidal anti-inflammatory drugs (NSAIDs), most antidepressants, some antibiotics, diuretics,
+nonsteroidal anti-inflammatory drugs (NSAIDs), antidepressants, antibiotics, diuretics, beta-blockers and

-A case report in the American Journal of Psychiatry described a person who combined the use of
+A case report in the American Journal of Psychiatry describes a person who combined bright

-Bright Light therapy and an antidepressant medication.
+light therapy and an antidepressant.
 After five days of using light therapy this patient suffered a

-"marked reduction in visual acuity contrast sensitivity."
-Retinal examination found lesions in the retinas of both eyes.
+"marked reduction in visual acuity contrast sensitivity".
+Retinal examination found lesions in the retinas

-because of the age-related decline in the ability of retinal defense mechanisms to repair oxidative damage that occurs
+from blue light because of the age-related decline in retinal repair mechanisms that occurs after age 40.

 See Part II - Light exposure and AMD

-The Sunnex Biotechnologies Lo-LIGHT phototherapy lamp comes with a five year warranty.
+The Sunnex Biotechnologies Lo-LIGHT phototherapy lamp comes with a two year warranty.
 Details